 Adverse events of vaccination — In the United States, significant adverse reactions should be reported to the Food and Drug Administration (FDA) via the vaccine adverse events reporting system (VAERS).
 Side effects of varicella vaccine are discussed elsewhere.
 (See "Vaccination for the prevention chickenpox (primary varicella infection)", section on 'Adverse events'.)

 INFECTION CONTROL MEASURES — The CDC, the American Academy of Pediatrics, and infectious disease experts have published guidelines or algorithms designed to aid clinicians in the control of nosocomial exposures [1,26,27].

 Isolation precautions for patients with varicella — Patients with varicella should be placed on airborne and contact precautions [2,28].
 A detailed description of these infection control precautions is found elsewhere.
-(See "General principles of infection control", section on 'Contact precautions' and "General principles of infection control", section on 'Airborne precautions'.)
+(See "Infection prevention: Precautions for preventing transmission of infection", section on 'Contact precautions' and "Infection prevention: Precautions for preventing transmission of infection", section on 'Airborne precautions'.)